stcorp/harp/doc/harpmerge.rst

                   of an <option name>=<value> pair.
 An option list needs to be provided as a single expression.

+              -l, --list
+                  Print to stdout each filename that is currently being merged.

               -f, --format <format>
                   Output format:
                       netcdf (default)